 The morning sun brightens the landscape and highlights the beauty in the still frozen and distant high country.
 Early in the morning, when I round a bend and the warm golden glow slips through the window, it seriously warms my soul and reminds me how lucky I am to live where I do.

 Winter’s blanket of snow recedes, making way for fresh green grasses and an abundance of wild things to watch along the road.

 White melts away, and as the new green grass’ emerge, so does the wildlife, spreading across the landscape.

 Jim and I spent a day at the property, early in the month.
 As always it was beautiful, rejuvenating and much longed for after a long winter.
 The treasures that are collected there, run much deeper than those that you can hold in your hand.

-Another March weekend was spent, with the Wyoming migration initiative and the Wyoming Game a fish, helping to trap and collar deer.
+Another March weekend was spent, with the Wyoming migration initiative and the Wyoming Game and Fish, helping to trap and collar mule deer.
 An unforgettable weekend.
 I am so very humbled and thankful that I was allowed to participate.

 I was able to wrap up the month by hiking in to a cabin under a moonless night where I spent a very quiet evening in front of the wood stove, with my old dog and a good book.